Do you want to know how to make skin color for your paintings?

 Does it look like a smooth child's skin?

-We both have experienced how to make skin color.
+We both have experienced how to mix skin color.
 It was a joy sharing with you.